 But he didn’t.
 Instead, Richard said, “I think that was a good start.
 Will you come back again next week?”

 And so we began on this path, slowly knocking obstacles out of Zoe’s way one at a time over these past 14 years.
 Sure, it’s been bumpy at times, but today Zoe hits running forehands and backhands with a smile on her face and has a killer forehand volley.
-My husband and I can take Zoe and her brother to the local tennis courts and play tennis pretty much like any other family.

 Mira Tamir Spiegel